-The Strait of Magellan is a sea route in southern Chile separating mainland South America and Tierra del Fuego archipelago to the south.
-Tierra del Fuego, shared by Chile and Argentina, is further separated in the south by the east-west Beagle Channel.
+The Strait of Magellan is a sea route in southern Chile separating mainland South America and the Tierra del Fuego archipelago to the south.
+Tierra del Fuego, shared by Chile and Argentina, is further divided in the south by the east-west Beagle Channel.

 Tierra del Fuego

-Tierra del Fuego is an archipelago off the southernmost tip of the South American mainland, across the Strait of Magellan.
-The archipelago consists of the main island, Isla Grande de Tierra del Fuego and a group of many islands, including Cape Horn and Diego Ramírez Islands.
+Tierra del Fuego is an archipelago across the Strait of Magellan at the southernmost tip of the South American mainland.
+The archipelago consists of the main island, Isla Grande de Tierra del Fuego, and many smaller islands, including the Cape Horn and Diego Ramírez Islands.

-The archipelago was discovered by the navigator Ferdinand Magellan in 1520, when he sailed through the strait named after him and called the region Tierra del Fuego (Land of Fire).
+The navigator Ferdinand Magellan discovered the archipelago in 1520 when he sailed through the strait named after him and called the region Tierra del Fuego (Land of Fire).

-The archipelago consists of a main island, Isla Grande de Tierra del Fuego, often called simply Tierra del Fuego or Isla Grande, with an area of 48,100 sq km (18,572 sq mi), and a group of smaller islands.
-The main island is split between two countries: 61.43% of the total area, belongs to Chile while 38.57% of the total area belongs to Argentina.
+The archipelago consists of the main island, Isla Grande de Tierra del Fuego, often called simply Tierra del Fuego or Isla Grande, with an area of 48,100 sq km (18,572 sq mi), and a group of smaller islands.
+The main island is split between two countries: 61.43% of the total area belongs to Chile, while 38.57% belongs to Argentina.

 The archipelago is divided by an east-west channel, the Beagle Channel, immediately south of the main island.
 The largest islands south of the Beagle Channel are Hoste and Navarino.